victor-lillo/octagon-api/README.md

 This is an **open source project**, created by a group of developers who love MMA.

-Our purpouse is to provide a **free and fast API** from this popular sport.
+Our purpose is to provide a **free and fast API** from this popular sport.
 There were lots of APIs for everything you can imagine, except MMA.
 That's the reason we created **Octagon API**.

-Now, MMA fan developers can create their own projects with their favourite fighters information, bringing a breath of fresh air to the common API based projects.
+Now, MMA fan developers can create their own projects with their favorite fighters information, bringing a breath of fresh air to the common API based projects.

 Also, we created a **web page** for displaying our database information.